MoolahTech/mutualfunds-android-documentation/README.md

 1. Call `RedemptionActivity` with the following parameters:

 * **productCode (mandatory)** The fund from which the redemption should happen.
 Refer to above table for the product codes.
-* **partnerTransactionId: String** (required) Partner generated ID.
+* **partnerTransactionIdInstant: String** (optional) Partner generated ID.
 Use a uuid or similar globally unique ID.
 This will be used to update your backend of transaction events.
+This will be used for instant withdrawal transactions.
+This is valid only for liquid funds.
+* **partnerTransactionIdRegular: String** (required) Partner generated ID.
+Use a uuid or similar globally unique ID.
+This will be used to update your backend of transaction events.
+This will be used for regular (OTP-based) withdrawal transactions.
+Valid for liquid and other funds.
 * * **folioId: String** (required if using multi-folio functionality)

 ```kotlin